Generative AI at Work

 \rule[0.1ex]{0.33\textwidth}{0.2mm} \\ \begin{singlespace} {\mbox{ }\mbox{ }\mbox{ }\mbox{ }\mbox{ }$^{*}$Correspondence to erikb@stanford.edu, d\_li@mit.edu, and lraymond@mit.edu.
-This paper is part of the National Bureau of Economic Research (NBER)'s working paper series, \#WP31161.
-We are grateful to Daron Acemoglu, David Autor, Amittai Axelrod, Eleanor Dillon, Zayd Enam, Luis Garicano, Alex Frankel, Sam Manning, Sendhil Mullainathan, Emma Pierson, Scott Stern, Ashesh Rambachan, John Van Reenen, Raffaella Sadun, Kathryn Shaw, Christopher Stanton, Sebastian Thrun, and various seminar participants for helpful comments and suggestions and to the Stanford Digital Economy Lab for funding.
+We are grateful to Daron Acemoglu, David Autor, Amittai Axelrod, Eleanor Dillon, Zayd Enam, Luis Garicano, Alex Frankel, Sam Manning, Sendhil Mullainathan, Emma Pierson, Scott Stern, Ashesh Rambachan, John Van Reenen, Raffaella Sadun, Kathryn Shaw, Christopher Stanton, Sebastian Thrun, and various seminar participants for helpful comments and suggestions.
+We thank Max Feng for providing excellent research assistance and the Stanford Digital Economy Lab for funding.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of Stanford University, MIT, or the NBER.} \end{singlespace}

-The emergence of generative artificial intelligence (AI) has attracted significant attention, but there have been few studies of its economic impact.
-While various generative AI tools have performed well in laboratory settings, excitement about their potential has been tempered by concerns that these tools are prone to ``hallucination,'' and may produce coherent sounding but inaccurate information \citep{peng2023check, rooseConversationBingChatbot2023}.
+The emergence of generative artificial intelligence (AI) has attracted significant attention, but few studies have examined its economic impact.
+Although various generative AI tools have performed well in laboratory settings, excitement about their potential has been tempered by concerns that these tools may be less effective in real-world settings, where they may encounter unfamiliar problems, face organizational resistance, or provide misleading information in a consequential environment \citep{peng2023check, rooseConversationBingChatbot2023}.